 Such is our appetite for warm places to sit that last year London lost its collective shit over Coppa Club’s PVC riverside igloos.
 This year they are back and they’re as cosy as ever, with snug sheepskin blankets, festive snacks and breeze-free views of the city skyline.
 The eight-person snuggeries are fully booked into the new year, but daily walk-ins for chilly Londoners are available.
 See you in the queue.

 Fulham’s once-summery beach is freezing over for the festivities.
-Neverland is now Winterland, an enchanted forest with neon-lit curling lanes, mini golf, prosecco pong, lodges and, yep, more of those heated igloos.
-If the transparent domes don’t do it for you, there are intimate feasting tables for fondue and more ski-themed snacks, while on Thursdays, Fridays and Sundays you can BYOB and the staff will mix it into ace cocktails.
+Neverland is now Winterland, an enchanted forest with neon-lit curling lanes, chairlifts, furry seating areas, mini golf, prosecco pong, lodges and, yep, more of those heated igloos.
+If the transparent domes don’t do it for you, there are intimate feasting tables for fondue and more ski-themed snacks.
+Go for the apres ski, stay for the party.

 For all the melted cheese

 The buzzy urban garden in west London is open again for the snowy season.
 We know what you’re thinking: brrrr!, but it’ll be heated and fully enclosed for the winter months, with a clear roof so you can see the sky without the plummeting temperatures.
-Patty & Bun, Tonkotsu, Made of Dough and more are on the winter menu, alongside hot and festive cocktails to be sipped among the winter greenery and glowing lights.
+Patty & Bun, Canard, MAM and Yucatan and more are on the winter menu, alongside hot and festive cocktails to be sipped among the winter greenery and glowing lights.

 Venue says Hidden alfresco garden and rooftop: drinking/dining in the heart of London, with 850 seats, seven day-beds, four restaurants and two bars.